 The 150 percent rule requires a student to complete degree requirements by the time the student has attempted 150 percent of the required credit hours necessary for graduation in the current degree program.
 The M.B.A. is a 54-credit program, which means a student can attempt up to 81 credit hours before reaching 150 percent.
 A student seeking waivers must do so, upon acceptance, by providing appropriate documentation of successful completion of any or all of 18 credits of the foundation portion of the 54-credit program.
 The College will waive up to 18 credits of foundation coursework, thus reducing the actual credits needed down to as few as 36.
-The 150 percent rule will be applied to the number of credits that the student needs to earn after the waivers are applied.
-In the example of 36 credits, a student's 150 percent point would be 54 credits attempted.
+The 150 percent rule will be applied to the number of credits, a student's 150 percent point would be 54 credits attempted.
 Students for whom it is no longer possible to comply with the 150 percent rule before program completion will be declared ineligible to participate in Title IV but may continue attending the program using alternative funding, assuming it is within the seven-year academic standard limit.
 Such decisions are not appealable.